 Of course there are cheaper versions out there that have similar features I still haven’t found one that can take you from finding a product to measuring the competitiveness and creating an optimized listing.

-If you’re keen on giving it a try you can take use this link and coupon code BRANDZ100 for 30% off first month or 10% off first year you can email me at contact [at] brandz100.com and I will personally send you a full course on the top 3 things to avoid when selling on Amazon.
+If you’re keen on giving it a try you can take use this link and coupon code BRANDZ100 for 15% discount.
+Also you can email me at contact [at] brandz100.com and I will personally send you a full course on the top 3 things to avoid when selling on Amazon.

 Full Disclosure: I will get a small commission by using my link.